688 - Pinball - live

 Well, that's changed.

-This is a back-of-the-blue podcast, as you guys know.
+This is a back of the blue podcast, you guys, as you guys know.

 I saw some guy driving on the highway today, and he had a little sticker in the shape of Idaho, but it was an American flag with a back of the blue thing.